feac80/RESTful-API/README.md

 ```
 npm run test
 ```
-and you will be notified as follow
+if there no erros (hopefully!!) you will be informed as follow:
 ```
 > adressbook@1.0.0 test C:\Users\Home\Desktop\Test-project
 > SET NODE_ENV=test && node server.js